Odin-SMR/hermod/Documentation/odin.hermod.rst

 --------------------

-Two types of Torque installations are required - one server installation and several client installations on each node in the cluster.
-The server installation manages the queueingsystem and needs to know about all clients (computee nodes) in the cluster.
-The clients does only need to know about the server.
+Two types of Torque installations are required - one server installation and several client installations, one on each node in the cluster.
+The server installation manages the queueing system and needs to know about all clients (computee nodes) in the cluster.
+The clients only need to know about the server.

 Torque client configuration
 ___________________________

-A site-specific installation script ``/misc/apps/torque-package-mom-linux-x86_64.sh`` provided all configuration needed at the client.
-But some additional configuration is needed to provide the per session temp directory.
+A site-specific installation script ``/misc/apps/torque-package-mom-linux-x86_64.sh`` provides all configuration needed on the client, but some additional configuration is needed to provide the per session temp directory.

-The following script makes all steps in the installation process.
+The following script performs all steps in the installation process.

 .. code-block:: txt